aurollan/Embedded_C_STM32F3/readme_makefile.md

 ## MAP FILE
 ##### Why do we need a map file ?
 Human readable map of the executable use mostly for debug purposes.
+It contains all information about memory mapping.
+We can find sectionsm variable...

 ### -Map=mapfile
 Print a link map to the file mapfile.
 See the description of the -M option, above